awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ### Automatically mounting an S3 bucket at boot

-Mountpoint supports automatically mounting an S3 bucket as a local filesystem when your EC2 instance boots up or restarts using the filesystem table file (`/etc/fstab`).
+Since v1.18, Mountpoint supports automatically mounting an S3 bucket as a local filesystem when your EC2 instance boots up or restarts using the filesystem table file (`/etc/fstab`).
 Once you modify the fstab file to add a new entry for Mountpoint, your compute instance will read the configuration from the fstab file whenever it restarts to automatically mount the S3 bucket.

 #### Example fstab entry